 Sir David Attenborough

-The site is located approximately 4.5km northeast of Peebles on a ridge encompassing Dunslair Heights and currently comprises commercial forestry, open moorland and sheep farming within the Leithenwater valley area.
-The project will consist of up to 13 turbines with maximum tip heights of 200m.
-We will work together with the local community and the landowners – Rosebery Estates – to deliver a project that maximises local benefits and clean energy, whilst sympathetically protecting and enhancing the natural environment.
+We will continue to work together with the local community and the landowners – Rosebery Estates – to deliver a project that maximises local benefits and clean energy, whilst sympathetically protecting and enhancing the natural environment.

 First Consultation Events